dirceu-jr/pyvips-NDVI-and-VARI/README.md

-# pyvips-NDVI-and-VARI
+# pyvips NDVI and VARI

-Applies NDVI (Normalized Difference Vegetation Index) and VARI (Visible Atmospherically Resistant Index) Vegetation Index in NIR (near-infrared) and RGB orthophotos using **[libvips](https://libvips.github.io/libvips/)** image processing library and their [Python binding](https://github.com/libvips/pyvips).
+How to apply NDVI (Normalized Difference Vegetation Index) in NIR (near-infrared) orthophotos and VARI (Visible Atmospherically Resistant Index) in RGB orthophotos using **[libvips](https://libvips.github.io/libvips/)** image processing library and their [Python binding](https://github.com/libvips/pyvips).

-It is a simplified and translated (from Ruby to Python) version of my project [tiled-vegetation-indices](https://github.com/dirceup/tiled-vegetation-indices/) where I demonstrate how to compute statistics from orthophoto thumbnails then use it to apply the index to [map tiles](https://en.wikipedia.org/wiki/Tiled_web_map).
+## What is NDVI and VARI?

+NDVI and VARI are simple graphical indicators that can be used to analyze remote sensing measurements, assessing whether or not the target being observed contains live green vegetation.
+It is applied using simple algebra with the bands and in each pixel of an input image.

+The NDVI is calculated from these individual measurements as follows: `NDVI = (NIR - Red) / (NIR + Red)`

+And `VARI = (Green - Red) / (Green + Red - Blue)`

+## What is libvips?

+libvips is a fast and open source image processing library.

-## Running it:
+## Prerequisites

 Install [libvips](https://libvips.github.io/libvips/install.html) and [Python](https://www.python.org/).
 Then use PIP to install 'pyvips' and 'numpy' packages: